gempro/uniwebif/README.md

 UPDATE INFO

-When changing from 1.0 to 1.1 it's required to reinstall the whole SQL Database cause some tables was added.
+When changing from 1.0 or 1.1 it's required to reinstall the whole SQL Database cause some tables was added.